 Let’s place his two natures side-by-side with verses from Scripture to see who he really is.

-This topic is about Jesus Christ.
+This topic is about Jesus Christ in his full personhood.
 Let’s use the Question and Answer format for clarity and conciseness.

 This post answers a series of tough questions about this vital and indispensable doctrine.